 Honors & Awards

-- Selected as one of the "Most Influential Lawyers in Digital Media and E-Commerce Law" by Los Angeles Business Journal (2014)
+- Named among the "Most Influential Lawyers in Digital Media and E-Commerce Law" by Los Angeles Business Journal (2014)

 - Beck Property Prize